-$$T_i = S{iK} N_K$$ .
+$$T_i = S{iK} N_K.$$

 Condition of thermodynamic equilibrium.
 We consider a small part of the body in thermodynamic equilibrium with external forces and with an environment of constant temperature.
 We will drop temperature from the list of variables.
 Let W be the Helmholtz free energy of the parallelepiped.
 We say a material is elastic if the Helmholtz free energy is a function of the deformation gradient, $W(\mathbf{F})$.
 This function is an input to the field theory of elasticity.
+W is also known as the nominal density of elastic energy.